Click here to visit our sponsor Absolute Authentic

 Ahead of the 2007 season there was a major reshuffle, with Jon Tomlinson recruited from Renault as head of aerodynamics, along with Rod Nelson (chief operations engineer) and John Russell.
 The team had a new title sponsor in the form of AT&T and the promise of a strong working relationship with Toyota.

 Rosberg was retained, with Alex Wurz returning to a full race seat for the first time since 2000.
-Narain Karthikeyan was promoted to the role of test and reserve drive, while Kazuki Nakajima, a product of the Toyota Young Driver Programme, got the second test seat.
+Narain Karthikeyan was promoted to the role of test and reserve driver, while Kazuki Nakajima, a product of the Toyota Young Driver Programme, got the second test seat.

 Certainly, there was little in 2007 for Frank and Patrick to be ashamed of.
 Retirement was much improved, which allowed the drivers, and in particular Rosberg, to flourish.

-In pre-season testing it was clear that the FW29 was reliable, certainly when compared to its predecessor, and this, combined with the constant development, most aero, paid off in Melbourne when Rosberg qualified twelfth and finished seventh.
+In pre-season testing it was clear that the FW29 was reliable, certainly when compared to its predecessor, and this, combined with the constant development, mostly aero, paid off in Melbourne when Rosberg qualified twelfth and finished seventh.

 Sadly, reliability wasn't 100%, and in both Malaysia and the United States the German retired whilst running sixth.